karagol-taner/HGVS-missense-variants-to-FASTA/README.md

    ```

 ### Usage
 1. Running the Script: Execute the HGVS_to_FASTA.py script using Python.
-Follow the prompts to input the required information, including the protein name, wild-type sequence, variant notations, and the desired filename for the output FASTA file.
+Follow the prompts to input the required information, including the protein/gene name, wild-type sequence, variant notations, and the desired filename for the output FASTA file.
    - !
-NEW UPDATE Input types
+NEW UPDATE Input types for variants added
    - 1-Manual Imput
    - 2-File Input: Users can input variant notations from a text file, making it convenient to handle large lists of variants.
      If you choose to input variant notations from a text file, the file should contain the variant notations in the following format: